johnx25bd/os-blogs/drafts/guide-to-spatial-data/2-THINKING-GEO.md

 | Radians | x |
 | ?? | ?? |

+### Bearing

+_content here_
+- Haversine distance
+- Great circle route
+- Triangulation

 ### 3D -> 2D: making maps

+Working out that the Earth was (roughly) a sphere, and how to locate things on the surface of that sphere, was a huge achievement for humanity, and resulted in huge advancements in the safety of navigation and seafaring, and in the accuracy with which we could map our world.

+But we haven't addressed a very significant challenge: (projections)

+[ gif - unwrapping a sphere ]

 - Projections
 - Working with projections